-We have a significant amount of goodwill, intangible assets and IPR&D assets that are assessed at least annually for impairment.
-At December 31, 2021, goodwill, intangible assets and IPR&D assets totaled \$51.5 million, or 81%, of our total assets.
-The impairment analyses of these assets are considered critical because of their significance to us.
+The Company has a significant amount of goodwill, intangible assets and IPR&D assets that are assessed at least annually for impairment.
+At December 31, 2021, goodwill, intangible assets and IPR&D assets totaled \$51.5 million, or 81%, of the Company's total assets.
+The impairment analyses of these assets are considered critical because of their significance to the Company.
 Intangible assets arising from business combinations or acquisitions, such as goodwill, patents and IPR&D assets are initially recorded at estimated fair value.
 Licensed patents are amortized over the remaining life of the patent.
 IPR&D assets are considered to be indefinite-lived until the completion or abandonment of the associated research and development projects.
-Our goodwill was derived from acquisitions where the purchase price exceeded the fair value of the net assets acquired We are required to reassign goodwill to reporting units whenever reorganizations of the internal reporting structure change the composition of our reporting units.
-We identified one reporting unit which represents our sole operating segment.
+Our goodwill was derived from acquisitions where the purchase price exceeded the fair value of the net assets acquired The Company is required to reassign goodwill to reporting units whenever reorganizations of the internal reporting structure change the composition of its reporting units.
+The Company identified one reporting unit which represents its sole operating segment.

-We are required to assess goodwill/intangible assets and IPR&D assets at least annually, or more frequently, if an event occurs or circumstances change that indicates it is more likely than not the fair value of our reporting unit was less than our carrying value.
-In assessing goodwill/intangible assets and IPR&D assets for impairment, we may first assess qualitative factors to determine whether it is more likely than not that the fair value of our reporting unit is less than our carrying value.
-For December 31, 2021, we elected to bypass the qualitative analysis and proceeded directly to the two- step test.
+The Company is required to assess goodwill/intangible assets and IPR&D assets at least annually, or more frequently, if an event occurs or circumstances change that indicates it is more likely than not the fair value of the Company's reporting unit was less than its carrying value.
+In assessing goodwill/intangible assets and IPR&D assets for impairment, the Company may first assess qualitative factors to determine whether it is more likely than not that the fair value of its reporting unit is less than its carrying value.
+For December 31, 2021, the Company elected to bypass the qualitative analysis and proceeded directly to the two- step test.

-The first step of the goodwill/intangible assets and IPR&D assets impairment test used to identify potential impairment compares the fair value of the reporting unit with our carrying amount, including goodwill/intangible assets and IPR&D assets.
-We determined the fair market value of our single reporting unit as of December 31, 2021 to be our market capitalization of \$132,760,680, which represents \$3.90 per share (the market close price) multiplied by 34,021,200 shares (consisting of 34,035,925 shares of common stock plus 5,275 special voting shares which are exchangeable into common stock for no additional consideration) on December 31, 2021.
+The first step of the goodwill/intangible assets and IPR&D assets impairment test used to identify potential impairment compares the fair value of the reporting unit with its carrying amount, including goodwill/intangible assets and IPR&D assets.
+The Company determined the fair market value of its single reporting unit as of December 31, 2021 to be its market capitalization of \$132,760,680, which represents \$3.90 per share (the market close price) multiplied by 34,021,200 shares (consisting of 34,035,925 shares of common stock plus 5,275 special voting shares which are exchangeable into common stock for no additional consideration) on December 31, 2021.
 The carrying amount of the reporting unit as of December 31, 2021 was \$40,207,861 (total assets of \$63.5 million less total liabilities of \$23.3 million).

-Since our fair value (\$132,760,680) exceeded our carrying value (\$40,207,861) as of December 31, 2021, and our carrying value is greater than zero, management concluded the goodwill/intangible assets and IPR&D assets of the reporting unit was not impaired.
-We will continue to perform goodwill/intangible assets and IPR&D assets impairment testing on an annual basis, or as needed if there are changes to the composition of our reporting unit.
-For additional information on goodwill/intangible assets and IPR&D assets, see Note 3 - Summary of Significant Accounting Policies - Goodwill and Note 3 - Summary of Significant Accounting Policies - Intangible Assets and In-Process Research and Development of the financial statements for the fiscal period ended December 31, 2021 included in this prospectus for more information.
+Since the fair value of the Company (\$132,760,680) exceeded the carrying value of the Company (\$40,207,861) as of December 31, 2021, and the carrying value of the Company is greater than zero, management concluded the goodwill/intangible assets and IPR&D assets of the reporting unit was not impaired.
+The Company will continue to perform goodwill/intangible assets and IPR&D assets impairment testing on an annual basis, or as needed if there are changes to the composition of its reporting unit.
+For additional information on goodwill/intangible assets and IPR&D assets, see Note 3 - Summary of Significant Accounting Policies - Goodwill and Note 3 - Summary of Significant Accounting Policies - Intangible Assets and In-Process Research and Development.